CLAVERING SPORTS VALUES AND CODE OF CONDUCT

 CLAVERING SPORTS VALUES

-Clavering Primary School is a proud member of the 'School Games' network, holding the GOLD standard of the 'School Games Mark'.
+Clavering Primary School is a proud member of the 'School Games' network, holding the PLATINUM standard of the 'School Games Mark'.
 We have adopted the 'Spirit of the Games' as the 'Clavering Sports Values'.

 Experience has shown that the values our pupils develop in sport carry across into their academic work – commitment on the playing field is carried across into the exam room and beyond.
 These values include the Clavering Sports Values – determination, honesty, passion, respect, self-belief and teamwork – which are at the heart of the Clavering Physical Education, School Sport and Physical Activity Programme.
 Our programme instils these values, along with the qualities of hard work, commitment, self-discipline and resilience.
 The aim is for these personal qualities to be applied in all aspects of school life, including in pupils’ academic studies, whilst having positive effects on behaviour and attendance.